kevintsander/odin-gamer-dex/README.md

 Gamer-dex is a Facebook-like social media app designed to link gamers together.
 This project was developed as the final project in the Ruby on Rails full stack curriculum from The Odin Project.

+## Link

+You can try the project at https://gamerdex.kevintsander.com

 ## Versions

 This application was developed with Ruby 3.1.2 and Rails 7.0.4.